operator-framework/operator-lifecycle-manager/Documentation/design/control-loops.md

     1. Checks that requirements are met
     1. If requirements are met:
         1. Follows `installStrategy` to install operator into the namespace
-    1. If requirements are not met:
-        1. If one of the requirements is a CRD, searches for `(CRD, AppType)` by `(group, kind, apiVersion)` and installs them if found.
-            1. Sets `ownerReference` of the CRD to the AppType.
     1. Writes status back to `OperatorVersion` about missing requirements or successful deployment